jamespeapen/journals/src/senescence/epigenetic_basis_of_senescence_implications_in_aging.md

+---
-March 17, 2021
+date: March 17, 2021
+---

-# Epigenetic Basis of Cellular Senescence and Its Implications in Aging
+# Epigenetic Basis of Cellular Senescence and Its Implications in Aging {.unnumbered}

 [Genes](https://doi.org/10.3390/genes8120343)